AndreSoaresinfnet/Infnet/README.md

 # wordpress-ansible-project

-The project consists of a laboratory for studies on the WordPress application
+The project consists of a laboratory for initial studies to use the Ansible tool, and the configuration of the WordPress blog platform.